bnguyen14/MemoryLog/README.md

 2. Put the number 1 as the first line in the file.
 (We'll use this later.)
 3. On the next line, think of a question you want to enter.
 Write it's answer, and then tab once (You can have multiple answers as long as they are tab separated).
 4. Write the question.
-5. Save your file.
+5. Save your file as a .txt (IMPORTANT).
 You can put it anywhere, but keep track of the path.

 Now we're going to set up the configuration file so that the program can find your quiz.